In the eye of the storm,

 there’s an abundance of fear,

-might move to ration.
+That the government might move to ration.

 Since insurance companies already have, might be better places to exercise all of that passion.